- the alternative guide to Spain

 on the other side of the Strait of Gibraltar - through which Atlantic

 winds blow into the Mediterranean basin.
+Both east and west of Tarifa,

-The north coast of Spain
+coast of Spain

 As for the northern coast of Spain, it

-can be divided into two parts; east and west of Santander; to the east
+can be divided into two parts; east and west of Santander.
+To the east

-of Santander, the coast has seen a certain amount of modern
+coast has seen a certain amount of modern

-development, specially close to the cities of santander, Bilbao and San
+development, specially close to the cities of Santander, Bilbao and San

 Atlantic coast, buffeted by the storms of the Bay of Biscay, and even

-in this area, there are plenty of small coves and beaches, sometimes
+small coves and beaches, sometimes

 not too easy to get to, between the urban zones and areas of more